codepantha/gloogle/README.md

 ## About The Project

-"Gloogle" is a Google clone SPA built with React and Redux, and uses an API to give you search, news, image, and video results for any search query.
+"Gloogle" is a Google clone mobile web application built with React and Redux, and uses an API to give you search, news, image, and video results for any search query.

 ### Built With